-According to the Big 10 conference liaison, the Penn State University is currently taking action to convert to a smoke-free university.
+According to the Big 10 conference liaison, Penn State University is currently taking action to convert to a smoke-free university.

 In a survey conducted during the initial smoke-free charge in March 2013, students have shown support towards a smoke-free Rutgers.
 Given the survey was taken several years ago, senators approached their governing bodies to resurvey the interest through student governing bodies.
 In November 2015, the Rutgers University Student Assembly passed a resolution in support of a Smoke-Free Rutgers initiative.
 In December 2015, the Newark Student Governing Association as well as the Nursing Student Senate also passed resolutions in support for a Smoke-Free Rutgers.
+Additionally, in this study, conducted by the Rutgers Health Services, about 75% of students, faculty and staff did not smoke.
+For this reason the student affairs committee sees this policy change as extremely desirable for its role in reducing secondhand smoke and preventing exposure to smoke by nonsmokers.

-In examining the current state of the Rutgers Smoking Policy (60.1.1), the policy remains ineffective.
+In examining the current state of the Rutgers Smoking Policy (20.1.22), the policy remains ineffective.
 Smoking urns can found at the entrances of buildings at each campus, which are clear violations of the University policy; this continues to be a problem for students trying to avoid second-hand smoke.
+Additionally, the current policy is not enforceable as little to no enforcement authority is conferred.
+The current policy only allows enforcement of students who live in residence halls and does not account for students who live off campus and violate the rule of no smoking within 30-feet of a building.
+Additionally, while the policy tasks department heads with investigating complaints of smoking by faculty, the policy does not provide for any training on enforcement or enforcement by other parties.

 Given that there are not any outstanding laws or policies that prevent Rutgers University from joining 1475 other smoke-free tobacco-free universities throughout the nation, the Student Affairs Committee sees that it is in the best interest for the university to change its smoking policy to follow stricter guidelines.
-Taking this action during the Rutgers 250 strategic plan would not only allow for the university to raise its standards of health for students but also to raise its standards as a newly inducted school of the Big 10.
-Additionally, encouraging the use of the already-present smoking cessation programs will facilitate the transition into a healthier, smokefree Rutgers University.
+Taking this action will allow for the university to raise its standards of health for students.
+Additionally, encouraging the use of the already-present smoking cessation programs will facilitate the transition into a healthier, smoke-free Rutgers University.